MP Estate Planning UK

 Can I claim legal aid for estate planning services?

-What are the inheritance tax rates in the UK?
+What are the inheritance tax rates in England and Wales?

 How much does it cost to establish a trust?